 The Xilinx Software Development Kit (XSDK) is the Integrated Design Environment for creating embedded applications on any of Xilinx's award winning microprocessors: Zynq® UltraScale+ MPSoC, Zynq-7000 SoCs, and the industry-leading MicroBlaze™ soft-core microprocessor.
 The SDK is the first application IDE to deliver true homogenous and heterogeneous multi-processor design, debug, and performance analysis.
 Benefits include:

-- Zynq UltraScale+ MPSoC, Zynq-7000 AP SoCs, and MicroBlaze support
+- Zynq UltraScale+ MPSoC, Zynq-7000 SoCs, and MicroBlaze support

 - Included with the Vivado Design Suite or available as a separate free download for embedded software developers

 - Based on Eclipse 4.5.0 and CDT 8.8.0 (as of the 2016.3 release)

 - Complete Integrated Design Environment (IDE) that directly interfaces to the Vivado embedded hardware design environment

 - Complete software design and debug flows supported, including multi-processor and hardware/software co-debug capabilities